typelevel/weaver-test/docs/features/expectations.md

 Expectations are pure, composable values.
 This forces developers to separate the test's checks from the scenario, which is generally cleaner/clearer.

-The easiest way to construct expectactions is to call the `expect` macro, which is built using the [expecty](https://github.com/eed3si9n/expecty/) library.
+The easiest way to construct expectactions is to call the `expect` macro.
+The `clue` function can be used to investigate failures.

 ## TL;DR